VangLung/AudioRecordingsSystem/README.md

-This project simulates audio recordings system, build with microservice architecture.
+This project simulates audio recordings system, built with microservice architecture.